Craig’s Hut Discovery Hike

 What to bring

-- Day pack – one or two, depending on the size of your group and your needs
+- Day pack including wet weather cover – one or two, depending on the size of your group and your needs

 - Comfortable walking shoes